skippyr/becho/README.md

 becho hello world
 ```

-`becho` will interpret those arguments as the text `helloworld`.
+`becho` will interpret those arguments as the text `hello world`.
 By default,
-`becho` will consider an empty string as the separator to be used when
+`becho` will consider a separator to be used when concatenating the arguments
-concatenating the arguments, but it can be changed by using the flag
+as one space, but it can be changed by using the flag `-t` or `--separator`, so
-`-t` or `--separator`, so the command:
+the command:

 ```bash
 becho -t " | " hello world